-The Healthcare Equality Index 2017 uses new scoring criteria that were announced in 2015 and implemented during the 2016 calendar year survey.
+The Healthcare Equality Index 2017 used new scoring criteria that were announced in 2015 and implemented during the 2016 calendar year survey.
 For the first time ever, HEI participants were given scores in four criteria that represent how many policies and best practices from each section they have implemented.
-In addition to these four criteria, there is a fifth criteria section called “Responsible Citizenship” that focuses on known activity that would undermine LGBTQ equality or patient care.
-Healthcare facilities will have 25 points deducted from their score for a large-scale official or public anti-LGBTQ blemish on their recent records.
+In addition to these four criteria, there is a fifth criteria section called “Responsible Citizenship” that focuses on known activity that would undermine LGBTQ+ equality or patient care.
+Healthcare facilities will have 25 points deducted from their score for a large-scale official or public anti-LGBTQ+ blemish on their recent records.

 A similar criteria category has been part of the scoring system for the Corporate Equality Index (CEI) and has been used on rare occasions during the CEI’s 15-year history.
 Similar to the CEI, we hope to have to rarely apply this point deduction and we will only do so after giving ample notice to a healthcare facility and giving them an opportunity to address the HRC Foundation’s concerns.

-This year, Johns Hopkins Hospital received this point deduction for Johns Hopkins Medicine’s failure to address HRC’s concerns regarding deeply disturbing anti-LGBTQ misinformation voiced and published by faculty members Paul McHugh and Lawrence Mayer.
-As advocates for anti-LGBTQ laws and policies, including California’s ban on same-sex marriage and North Carolina’s law restricting restroom access for transgender people, Drs.
-McHugh and Mayer have repeatedly promoted disproven claims about LGBTQ people.
-For example, they suggest that LGBTQ people have inherent psychological difficulties, and that LGBQ sexual orientations may be caused by sexual abuse during childhood.
-These assertions, and a series of other claims McHugh and Mayer have made in legal testimony and political publications, are not consistent with the current state of science on gender or sexual orientation.
+In the HEI 2018, Johns Hopkins Hospital received this point deduction for Johns Hopkins Medicine’s failure to address HRC’s concerns regarding deeply disturbing anti-LGBTQ+ misinformation voiced and published by faculty members Paul McHugh and Lawrence Mayer.
+As advocates for anti-LGBTQ+ laws and policies, including California’s ban on same-sex marriage and North Carolina’s law restricting restroom access for transgender people, Drs.
+McHugh and Mayer have repeatedly promoted disproven claims about LGBTQ+ people.
+For example, they suggest that LGBTQ+ people have inherent psychological difficulties and that LBGTQ+ sexual orientations may be caused by sexual abuse during childhood.
+These assertions and a series of other claims McHugh and Mayer have made in legal testimony and political publications are not consistent with the current state of science on gender or sexual orientation.
 Dr. McHugh has also described transgender people in disturbing terms, including as “counterfeits,” “impersonators,” “confused” and “mad.”

 The HRC Foundation expressed our deep concerns about the impact of the work of Drs.
 McHugh and Mayer with the leadership at Johns Hopkins Medicine and Johns Hopkins University and since May of 2016 have called on them to issue a statement to clarify their position on this work.
 Specifically, we have asked that they make it clear that while Drs.
-McHugh and Mayer are free to pursue their areas of interest and express their point of view and opinions, their opinions on LGBTQ people are their own and do not reflect the views of the Johns Hopkins University or Johns Hopkins Medicine.
-Furthermore, we would like them to confirm that Johns Hopkins Medicine operates in accordance with the positions of leading medical organizations such as the American Medical Association, the American Psychiatric Association and other leading medical organizations that support affirming care for LGBTQ people.
+McHugh and Mayer are free to pursue their areas of interest and express their point of view and opinions, their opinions on LGBTQ+ people are their own and do not reflect the views of the Johns Hopkins University or Johns Hopkins Medicine.
+Furthermore, we have asked them to publicly confirm that Johns Hopkins Medicine operates in accordance with the positions of leading medical organizations such as the American Medical Association, the American Psychiatric Association and other leading medical organizations that support affirming care for LGBTQ+ people.

-HRC values scientific integrity and academic freedom, and we do not feel that we have asked Johns Hopkins to do anything to restrict the academic freedom of these faculty members.
+HRC values scientific integrity and academic freedom, and we have not asked Johns Hopkins to do anything to restrict the academic freedom of these faculty members.
+We have not asked that they punish Drs.
+McHugh or Mayer or censor their work in any way.
 We have simply asked Johns Hopkins to clarify that the opinions shared by Drs.
-McHugh and Mayer are just that—their opinions—and that these opinions are not reflective of the positions of the institution or the care that is provided to LGBTQ people within the Johns Hopkins Medicine health system.
-This step will help to restore the LGBTQ community’s trust in the University and Johns Hopkins Medicine.
+McHugh and Mayer are just that—their opinions—and that these opinions are not reflective of the positions of the institution or the care that is provided to LGBTQ+ people within the Johns Hopkins Medicine health system.
+This step will help to restore the LGBTQ+ community’s trust in the University and Johns Hopkins Medicine.